Pablobollero/Henrry-Ford-Tribute/README.md

 # Tribute Page to Henry Ford

-## Descripción
+## Description
-Este proyecto es una página de tributo a Henry Ford.
-Utiliza HTML y CSS para presentar información clave sobre la vida y los logros de Henry Ford, incluyendo:
+This project is a tribute page to Henry Ford.
+It utilises HTML and CSS to present key information about Henry Ford's life and achievements, including:

-- Su nacimiento y primeros años.
+- His birth and early years.
-- La fundación de Ford Motor Company.
+- The foundation of the Ford Motor Company.
-- Innovaciones en la fabricación de automóviles, como el Modelo T y la línea de montaje.
+- Innovations in automobile manufacturing, such as the Model T and the assembly line.

-## Aprendizajes
+## Learnings
-Durante la elaboración de este proyecto, se adquirieron habilidades en:
+During the creation of this project, skills were acquired in:

-- HTML: Estructuración de contenido web con etiquetas semánticas.
+- HTML: Structuring web content with semantic tags.
-- CSS: Diseño y estilización de la página web.
+- CSS: Designing and styling the web page.

-## Vista General
+## Overview
-La página contiene:
+The page contains:

-- Un encabezado principal y un subtítulo.
+- A main header and a subtitle.
-- Una imagen de Henry Ford con una leyenda.
+- An image of Henry Ford with a caption.
-- Una lista de eventos importantes en su vida y carrera.
+- A list of significant events in his life and career.
-- Enlace para obtener más información.
+- A link for more information.

-## Créditos
+## Credits
-Creado por Pablo Bollero - 05/04/2023
+Created by Pablo Bollero - 05/04/2023